ninovanhooff/MIDI-Master/README.md

 - select dpad up to select the song title and press A to save the current master and load the next song
 - A: increase selected parameter value
 - B: Decrease selected parameter value
-- Crank: scrobble song (rewind / fast forward) \
+- Crank: scrobble song (rewind / fast forward)
-  Please be aware that there is a bug in the SDK that prevents scrobbling past a certain point.
-  Normal playback till the end of the song is possible, however.

 ### Keyboard controls